-The Kaneohe/Kailua Sewer Tunnel will increase the reliability of the aging Windward Oahu sewerage system by conveying flows by gravity from the Kaneohe Wastewater Treatment Plant to the Kailua Regional Wastewater Treatment Plant, replacing an existing pump station and force main system.
+The Kaneohe/Kailua Sewer Tunnel increased the reliability of the aging Windward Oahu sewerage system by conveying flows by gravity from the Kaneohe Wastewater Treatment Plant to the Kailua Regional Wastewater Treatment Plant, replacing an existing pump station and force main system.
 Additionally, the tunnel will store wet weather flows during heavy rain storms.

-The soil conditions include highly variable ground consisting of primarily squeezing and flowing ground conditions.
+The soil conditions included highly variable ground consisting of primarily squeezing and flowing ground conditions.
 The soils include fill, alluvium, lagoonal deposits consisting mainly of saturated, highly compressible, soft to medium stiff clays and very loose to medium dense clayey coralline sands and gravel with extremely weathered basalt gravel and basalt.